-So, for the record, some of the best self-employed entrepreneurial jobs that pay £80k a year in the UK without a college degree or without the need to apply formally, include online trading, launching a check cashing business, e-commerce development and management, profitable blogging, opening a dedicated YouTube channel to make money while providing value, starting a restaurant, getting into affiliate the right way, barbering, programming (either for yourself or for high paying clients online), opening a laundromat, and starting a fashion store.
+So, for the record, some of the best self-employed entrepreneurial jobs that pay £80k a year in the UK without a college degree, include online trading,check cashing, e-commerce, profitable blogging, opening a dedicated YouTube channel, starting a restaurant, affiliate marketing, barbering, programming, opening a laundromat, and starting a fashion store.

 With all of these legit high ROI hustles, you’d be able to make £80,000 pounds in one year.